 - Select the FUNC button.
 The button turns YELLOW - Select the SALVO button.
-This button will illuminate BLUE. - Buttons One (1) to Thirty-Two (32) in the INPUT section illuminate BLUE to indicate the registers available for choice.
-Only buttons that are stored as a salvo registers are illuminated. - Select any of the illuminated buttons.
+This button will illuminate BLUE. - Buttons One (1) to Sixteen (16) in the INPUT section illuminate BLUE to indicate the programmed salvos. - Select any of the illuminated input buttons.
 The selected button will blink CYAN. - The TAKE button begins to blink red - Select TAKE - The salvo is executed - The FUNC button turns off - · The front panel returns to normal operation mode